Graduate Student Research Projects

 - Factors that the parents and therapist identified which help these children to participate include: informal time with family and friends, organized physical and social family activities, chores, social skills occupational therapy, routines, maintaining an optimal state of arousal and facilitation of sensory regulation and modulation, adaptability, and flexible thinking strategies

-Sensory Strategies Used by Occupational Therapists in an Inclusive School for Children with Learning Disabilities
+Sensory Strategies Used by Occupational Therapists in an Inclusive College for Children with Learning Disabilities

 - Emily Lomax, BS/MS Program 2008